input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 ## Deprecating Instances

-Simmilar to exports, there was previously no way to deprecate single instances of type classes.
+Similar to exports, there was previously no way to deprecate single instances of type classes.
 For example, the `NFData` class is responsible for implementing deep strictness on types.
 However, there is an instance of it for